GNOME/tinysparql/README.md

     ./utils/sandbox/tracker-sandbox.py --help

 You should always pass the `--prefix` option, which should be the same as the --prefix argument you passed to Meson.
-You also need to use `--index` which controls where internal state files like the database are kept.
+You may pass `--index` which to controls where Tracker's database is kept.
 You may also want to pass `--debug` to see detailed log output.

-Now you can index some files using `--update` mode.
-Here's how to index files in `~/Documents` for example:
+The remaining arguments you pass to `tracker-sandbox` are shell commands which get run inside the sandbox.
+Use the `--` sentinel to ensure that the commandline arguments are processed correctly.
+First, let's see the status of the Tracker daemons:

+    ./utils/sandbox/tracker-sandbox.py  --prefix ~/opt/tracker -- tracker daemon status

+Let's try and index some content...

-    ./utils/sandbox/tracker-sandbox.py  --prefix ~/opt/tracker --index ~/tracker-content \
+    ./utils/sandbox/tracker-sandbox.py  --prefix ~/opt/tracker -- tracker index ~/Music
-        --update --content ~/Documents

-You can then list the files that have been indexed...
+... let's see what files were found ...

-    ./utils/sandbox/tracker-sandbox.py  --prefix ~/opt/tracker --index ~/tracker-content \
+    ./utils/sandbox/tracker-sandbox.py  --prefix ~/opt/tracker -- tracker sparql --list-files
-        --list-files

 ... run a full-text search ...

-    ./utils/sandbox/tracker-sandbox.py  --prefix ~/opt/tracker --index ~/tracker-content \
+    ./utils/sandbox/tracker-sandbox.py  --prefix ~/opt/tracker -- tracker search "bananas"
-        --search "bananas"

 ... or run a SPARQL query on the content:

-    ./utils/sandbox/tracker-sandbox.py  --prefix ~/opt/tracker --index ~/tracker-content \
+    ./utils/sandbox/tracker-sandbox.py  --prefix ~/opt/tracker -- tracker sparql
-        --sparql "SELECT ?url { ?resource a nfo:FileDataObject ; nie:url ?url . }"
+        --query "SELECT ?url { ?resource a nfo:FileDataObject ; nie:url ?url . }"

-You can also open a shell inside the sandbox environment.
-From here you can run the `tracker` commandline tool, and you can run the Tracker daemons manually under a debugger such as GDB.
+If you run `tracker-sandbox` without a command argument, it will open an interactive shell inside the sandbox.
+From here you can use debugging tools such as GDB.

 For more information about developing Tracker, look at https://wiki.gnome.org/Projects/Tracker.